 This is the first in a series of 3 blogs providing some tips on questionnaire design.
 These principles are equally applicable to students, in the workplace, or even for a school assignment!
 Questionnaires are very popular tools to gather data in a wide variety of research projects.
-Some seem to think that “anyone can design a questionnaire” and that putting a few questions together which relates to your topic without proper planning and scrutiny will give you the answers that you need.
+Some seem to think that “anyone can design a questionnaire” and that putting a few questions together which relate to your topic without proper planning and scrutiny will give you the answers that you need.
 Later on in the project, it often appears that this questionnaire has neither validity not reliability and actually gives you very little information.
 The popularity of questionnaires is due to a variety of reasons which include the possibility to reach a larger sample than with interviews, for example, as well as the relatively low cost.
 The accessibility of online survey platforms, as well as the possibility of social media platforms, have made the process of distributing questionnaires and gathering data even easier than before.
-The fact that the process is easy, does not mean that it is easy to design a questionnaire!
-In this first, of a series of 3 blogs, I will discuss some general principles of questionnaire design which are often overlooked in my experience.
+The fact that the process is easy does not mean that it is easy to design a questionnaire!
+In this first of a series of 3 blogs, I will discuss some general principles of questionnaire design which are often overlooked in my experience of providing dissertation assistance.

 - Keep the questionnaire short.
 This may seem obvious.
 When you are completing a questionnaire yourself, you prefer it to be short and may lose interest when it becomes too long.
 However, it appears that this principle is not always adhered to when designing a questionnaire to be completed by others!
 It is an art to find a balance between getting the information you want and keeping the questionnaire short and to the point.
 To this end, only ask questions which add value.
 A shotgun approach of “while I am at it, let me ask this as well……” is not effective.
 Beware of questions which are essentially asking the same thing, just for the sake of having more questions.
 Be sure each question is making a unique contribution and is clearly linked to your research questions.